MedRepBench: A Comprehensive Benchmark for Medical Report Interpretation: Evaluation

 \subsection{Models and Experimental Setup}

 To ensure reproducibility and privacy compliance in clinical applications, we evaluate exclusively on publicly available vision-language models (VLMs) and large language models (LLMs).
-Commercial APIs such as GPT-4 are excluded.
+Proprietary frontier APIs (e.g., GPT, Gemini, and Claude) are excluded.

 \textbf{VLMs}: We include a broad selection of recent vision-language models capable of document-level understanding, including InternVL2.5~\cite{chen2024expanding}, InternVL3~\cite{zhu2025internvl3}, Qwen2.5-VL~\cite{bai2025qwen2}, and LLaMA-4~\cite{meta2025llama}.
 These models are evaluated using their image input interface under consistent inference settings.